Komárno: 20th century

-Komárom's recovery began at the end of the 19th century and beginning of the 20th century, when construction of iron bridges across the Danube and Váh began as well as the first railway lines linking Komárom to the rest of Austro-Hungary.
+Komárom's recovery began at the end of the 19th century and the beginning of the 20th century, when construction of iron bridges across the Danube and Váh began, as well as the first railway lines linking Komárom to the rest of the Austro-Hungarian Empire.
 It soon became an important transport junction, attracting industry and trade.
-In 1896 the town of Újszőny on the south side of the Danube was combined with Komárom, allowing the town to expand its territory and development across the Danube.
+In 1896, the town of Újszőny on the south side of the Danube was combined with Komárom, allowing the town to expand its territory and development across the Danube.